 Note: some of the tables and analysis may be combined in a spreadsheet, as long as suitable identification, document control, and references are made in the summary write-up.
 This material will be reviewed and used during the seminar to identify proposed action items in each participant's laboratory.

-The pre-work must be completed and submitted to Georgia Harris (firstname.lastname@example.org or fax to 301-975-8091) by July 10, 2018.
+The pre-work must be completed and submitted to Georgia Harris (g.harris [at] nist.gov or fax to 301-975-8091) by July 10, 2018.
 Please use this Word file to summarize your internal audit; you may send the files as Word, PDF and/or associated Excel files for review.

 To receive a Training Certificate for this course, successful completion requires participants to submit course Pre-work, actively participate in the entire course (e.g., take notes, engage in discussions, ask questions), complete all classroom, homework, and application exercise assignments, and submit calibration certificates as evidence of completion of all application exercises conducted during the hands-on portion of class exercises (guidance is provided in the course) and submit an Action Plan that can be used to implement or refine the advanced mass measurement processes in the participant's laboratory.